 Generally, you should use legal forms as a starting place and then tailor to your specific needs.
 While they are labor-saving devices for attorneys, forms are written in response to the requirements of the law in a specific transactional, jurisdictional, or procedural setting, so be sure to always check that the form has been adapted or can be adapted to comply with the requirements of the jurisdiction in which they are to be used.

-There are sets of forms for federal practice, most states, and specialized subject areas.
+There are sets of forms for federal practice, most states (check our individual state research guides under "Practice Materials" for more information), and specialized subject areas.
 Some form sets include annotations, checklists, and citations to cases in which the forms were used.
 Most law firms also maintain in-house collections of forms relating to their specific areas of practice.

 There are many different ways to use the catalog to find form books.
 A general title search that contains the words forms and the subject area you are interested in can be effective.
 For example, bankruptcy forms.
 Take note of the selected dropdown features in the search filters below.

 To find form books for a particular state, you might run a subject heading search in the Law Library's catalog for the name of your state and the word forms.
 For example, Forms (Law) -- Virginia.

 Practising Law Institute (PLI) conducts continuing legal education sessions for practitioners and focuses on transactional law.
 Their published coursebooks, treatises and deskbooks contain practice guidance and relevant forms.
 PLI PLUS provides users with access to PLI's e-book library of treatises, forms, and more.